djinn-org/djinn/docs/overview.md

 - It would be nice to have a status display in every room, indicating the schedule of the given day

+### Problem 6 (to delete): available rooms that are not really available

+Sometimes a meeting room is marked as available in the current system, but in reality there are users inside.
+When the users who booked the time slot arrive, they find themselves in the awkward situation that they either have to wait for the "illegal" group to get out, or to be rude to force them out.

+@Matthieu: this problem seems too rare, and much less significant than the others.
+If you don't mind, I think we should drop this.

 The solution
 ------------